6 Lessons About Trump From Season 1 Of 'The Apprentice'

 3. Ever the salesman

-Every episode of the show centered around a task — a business-related contest between two teams.
+Every episode of the show centered on a task — a business-related contest between two teams.
 Who can make the most money selling lemonade on Wall Street?
 Managing the Times Square Planet Hollywood for a day?
 Fixing up and renting out an old apartment?
 The winning team, besides steering clear of a scolding from Trump inside his dimly lit boardroom, would receive a reward.

-Sometimes these rewards were simply a chance to visit classic New York landmarks: a private tour of Yankee stadium or a boat trip around the Hudson Bay.
+Sometimes these rewards were simply a chance to visit classic New York landmarks: a private tour of Yankee Stadium or a boat trip around the Hudson River.
 But more often than not, the rewards also showcased and elevated Trump's wealth and business acumen.

-There was the walk-through of the extravagant penthouse in Trump Tower where Trump and his then-girlfriend Melania, now wife and first lady, lived; the picnic at Trump's estate in Bedford, N.Y. ("where the richest people live," Trump narrates); the driving range at Trump National Golf Club in Briarcliff Manor, N.Y. ("the best golf course in New York state"); the overnight stay at Trump's Taj Mahal casino ("you're staying in the most beautiful suite you've ever seen"); the jaunt to Trump's Mar-a-Lago resort ("the No. 1 club anywhere as far as I'm concerned").
+There was the walk-through of the extravagant penthouse in Trump Tower where Trump and then-girlfriend Melania, now wife and first lady, lived; the picnic at Trump's estate in Bedford, N.Y. ("where the richest people live," Trump narrates); the driving range at Trump National Golf Club in Briarcliff Manor, N.Y. ("the best golf course in New York state"); the overnight stay at Trump's Taj Mahal casino ("you're staying in the most beautiful suite you've ever seen"); the jaunt to Trump's Mar-a-Lago resort ("the No. 1 club anywhere as far as I'm concerned") in Palm Beach, Fla.

 In Episode 9, one contestant's savvy business move earns him a reward of 10 minutes with Donald Trump.
 "You know, a lot of people would like that opportunity," Trump tells a visibly appreciative Nick Warnock.

-Note: A previous version of this story misspelled Jessie Conners' last name as Connor.
-In addition, the rewards for the winning team included a boat trip on the Hudson River, not the Hudson Bay.